citymania-org/grf-py/README.md

 # grf-py
-A Python framework for making NewGRFs for OpenTTD
+A Python framework for making NewGRFs for OpenTTD.

 Goal is to combine the convenience and power of Python with control and performance of nfo.

+Low-level API provides full coverage of the GRF format features, meaning it's possible to make any (modern) GRF with grf-py.

 At this point it's mostly just a proof of concept, API, syntax and goals can be changed at any moment.